grgallosa/grgallosa/README.md

-# Hi there, I'm Glen Ryan Gallosa!
+# Hi there, I'm Glen Ryan Gallosa! 👋

-### Aspiring Full-Stack Developer | Computer Science Student
+### 🧑‍💻Aspiring Full-Stack Developer | Computer Science Student

 I'm currently learning **HTML**, **CSS**, and **JavaScript** as I work toward becoming a full-stack developer.
 I'm passionate about building web applications that are simple, useful, and well-designed.
 I enjoy learning new technologies and improving my skills one project at a time.